hsialitskaya/hardware-hub/docs/PROMPTS.md

 ## 8.5.
 Pagination & Rate Limiting

-> "Add pagination everywhere possible."
+> "Add pagination to all endpoints and views that return potentially large datasets."

 (English.
 Original prompt was in Polish.
 Added paginated responses to hardware, users, rentals, and AI search endpoints, plus a shared `Pagination` component on the frontend.)

 Follow-up:

-> "Add rate limiting."
+> "Implement rate limiting for all public API endpoints."

 (English.
 Added per-route rate limits using `slowapi` with IP-based keys for auth, hardware, rentals, users, and search endpoints.)